Tingting0618/SVM_Classifier/README.md

 #### Content Includes:
 - Support Vector Machine (SVM) classifier
+- SVMs are sensitive to the feature scales
   - Linear SVM Classification
     - hard margin classification (not working well when there are outliers)
     - soft margin classification (not working well when classes are not linearly separable)